acrostics/acrostic-identification-dataset/README.md

 The script accepts an arbitrary number of 4-element comma-separated tuples, where each tuple consists of (i) language code, (ii) label file from this repository, (iii) file with predictions, and (iv) name of the comparison

-For example, to produce the figure below, we have run the following command (where predictions in the output directory are produced by AcrosticFinder):
+For example, to produce the figure below, we have run the following command (where predictions in the output directory are produced by AcrosticScout):

 ```bash
 python3 scorer.py RecallFigure.png EN,labels/en.tsv,../../output/en.tsv,English RU,labels/ru.tsv,../../output/ru.tsv,Russian FR,labels/fr.tsv,../../output/fr.tsv,French